 HRT 2713.
 MARKETING HOSPITALITY SERVICES.
 This course covers the application of marketing methodologies and terms to the hospitality and tourism industry, the use of sales techniques for selling to targeted markets, and developing marketing plans for hospitality and tourism operations.
-(Lecture, 2 hrs.; Lab, 2 hrs.)
+(Lecture, 3 hrs.)